 A 1944 novel by Charles R. Jackson, The Lost Weekend entered into Pop-Cultural Osmosis once the film version was released the following year.
 Directed and co-written by Billy Wilder and starring Ray Milland, the film won four Academy Awards, including Best Picture.
 Miklos Rozsa provided the film's musical score, notable for its prominent use of Theremin.

-An alcoholic writer, Don Birnam, leads a tough existence in New York City.
-His girlfriend, Helen, is one of the few people out there who can hopefully lead him on the straight and narrow.
+An alcoholic writer, Don Birnam (Milland), leads a tough existence in New York City.
+His girlfriend, Helen (Jane Wyman), is one of the few people out there who can hopefully lead him on the straight and narrow.
 However, Don's personal life has been at a crossroads due to his insecurities.
-After ditching his brother's suggestion for a weekend in the country, Don begins a long drinking binge (the titular lost weekend).
+After ditching a planned weekend trip to the country with Helen and his brother Wick (Phillip Terry), Don begins a long drinking binge, the titular "lost weekend".
 Of course, the more he drinks, the closer it may be to his last one...

 This work features examples of:

 - Adaptational Sexuality: The film differs significantly from the novel by leaving out the latter's strong implication that Don Birnam is a closeted homosexual (the book's author, Charles Jackson, was bisexual and closeted for most of his life).

 - The Alcoholic: Possibly the first Hollywood film to treat alcoholism in anything resembling a realistic way.

 - Ambiguously Gay: "Bim", the male nurse at the Bellevue alcoholic ward.

 - At the Opera Tonight: In flashback, where Don meets Helen.

 - Battleaxe Nurse: Bim is a rare male example.
 He's openly contemptuous of Don and the other patients, and takes a sadistic delight in describing what Don has to look forward to from the DTs.